 And the movie mostly works for a while.
 The direction is not great, as the film doesn’t trust its audience and there are too many flashbacks.
 (We are hit over the head with plot points more than once.)
 But Hemsworth does an excellent job (as does the script, at first) and it just feels like the film is working despite the direction.

 But things get messy around the climax.
 And I suspect the film deviates from the story just a little bit in how it handles the reveals and the confrontation between Hemsworth’s and Teller’s characters.
-The climax just feels like it as pasted into the rest of the film, just a bunch of cliches (though there is one good joke). and that lack of a good landing really makes you think harder about the lack of effective direction earlier in the film.
+The climax just feels like it as pasted into the rest of the film, just a bunch of cliches (though there is one good joke).
+And that lack of a good landing really makes you think harder about the lack of effective direction earlier in the film.

 I think a surer hand would have made the film a lot better but I’m also guessing they deviate from the story in order to make the whole thing seem more like a film.
 [Editor’s Note: The film is very different from the story.]

 I still think I liked it more than most people, but I also worry I was charitably inclined based on positive associations that may not have actually led to quality on the screen.